-Town Council) and through a Neighbourhood Plan and Neighbourhood Development Order.
-Stewardship Kitemark Description Reference/Benefit: B. Design process commitments: 1.Landscape &townscape character assessment A landscape and townscape character assessment that encourages communities to record and assess what they have, ahead of identifying what they want to informthe design development and maximise placepotential BBBBC Policy Proposal 4 .
-Discovering local beauty will ensurethat development is contextually appropriate 2.
-Tripartite Briefing An iterative three-way briefing process involving the community, stakeholders (including key council departments) and the development team to establish a 'Place Making Brief' to establish key objectives.
-BBBBC Policy Proposal 11 : Ensure public engagement is wide, deep and early 2.Co-creative design process The site masterplan has been designed through a co-creative process such as enquiry by design or charrettes.
-BBBBC 11ensure public [and stakeholder] engagement usingtried and tested tools such as EbD 3.
-Localised model design code Create a locally distinctive design code based on the National ModelDesign Code.
+Town Council) and through a Neighbourhood Plan and Neighbourhood Development Order. · Reference/Benefit: Stewardship Kitemark Description Reference/Benefit: B. Design process commitments: A landscape and townscape character assessment that encourages communities to record and assess what they have, ahead of identifying what they want to informthe design development and maximise placepotential B BBBC Policy Proposal 4 .
+Discovering local beauty will ensure that development is contextually appropriate An iterative three-way briefing process involving the community, stakeholders (including key council departments) and the development team to establish a 'Place Making Brief' to establish key objectives.
+BBBBC Policy Proposal 11 : Ensure public engagement is wide, deep and early The site masterplan has been designed through a co-creative process such as enquiry by design or charrettes.
+BBBBC 11ensure public [and stakeholder en gagement usingtried and tested tools such as EbD Create a locally distinctive design code based on the National ModelDesign Code.
 BBBBC Policy Proposal 7 / 'Planning for the Future para 15 .
 Enhances local distinctiveness, style and character creating a senseof belonging.
-4. Design enforcement Design quality criteria built into partner agreements, sign off at practical completion and the release of land Imposition of design quality control through contract as well as through planning.
-C. Design quality commitments: 1.
-Street hierarchy Streets to be compliant with the Government's Manual for Streets (or Designing Streets in Scotland) and respond to popular precedents from the local area captured in the design code.
-BBBBC 28 Create healthy streets for people Produce a legible hierarchy of routes that puts pedestrians, cyclists and public transport first.
-2. Walkable neighbourhoods Mixed uses distributed such that homes are able to access local servicing within a 10 minute walking isochrone.
+Design quality criteria built into partner agreements, sign off at practical completion and the release of land Imposition of design quality control through contract as well as through planning. : Streets to be compliant with the Government's Manual for Streets (or Designing Streets in Scotland) and respond to popular precedents from the local area captured in the design code.
+BBBBC 28 Create healthy streets for people Produce a legible hierarchy of routes that puts pedestrians cyclists and public transport first.
+Mixed uses distributed such that homes are able to access local servicing within a 10 minute walking isochrone.
 Walkability criteria is NPPF requirement for sustainable development / Healthy Cities objectives.
-Stewardship Kitemark D e scription Reference/ Benefit: 3.
-Mixed uses A minimum of [0.75, or matrix to relate target to context] full-time equivalent jobs for every house built through the provision of a diverse mix of small, medium and large employment spaces.
+D e scription Reference/ Benefit: A minimum of [0.75, or matrix to relate target to context] full-time equivalent jobs for every house built through the provision of a diverse mix of small, medium and large employment spaces.
 Community Management Trust to have a Grants Pool to support community development and to encourage jobs for local communities.
 Diverse employment spaces, local retail and leisure facilities build sustainable, walkable, mixed-use communities supporting trip containment, resilience, and social interaction.
+Neighbourhood Plan and Neighbourhood Development Order.
+Description S: A landscape and townscape character assessment that encourages communities to record and assess what they have, ahead of identifying what they want to informthe design development and maximise place-potential An iterative three-way briefing process involving the community, stakeholders (including key council departments) and the development team to establish a 'Place Making Brief' to establish key objectives.
+The site masterplan has been designed through a co-creative process such as enquiry by design or charrettes.
+Create a locally distinctive design code based on the National ModelDesign Code.
+Design quality criteria built into partner agreements, sign off at practical completion and the release of land : Streets to be compliant with the Government's Manual for Streets (or Designing Streets in Scotland) and respond to popular precedents from the local area captured in the design code.
+Mixed uses distributed such that homes are able to access local servicing within a 10 minute walking isochrone.
+De scription A minimum of [0.75, or matrix to relate target to context] full-time equivalent jobs for every house built through the provision of a diverse mix of small, medium and large employment spaces.
+Community Management Trust to have a Grants Pool to support community development and to encourage jobs